Oatmeal Pie Crust

 Tired of the traditional pie crust?
 This healthy Oatmeal Pie Crust recipe is easy to make and creates the perfect foundation for your favorite vegan pies.
 Make it gluten-free or regular, either way, it’s a perfect crispy, flavorful crust.

 I love a good pie.
-I mean, who doesn’t!
-If I met someone who said they didn’t like pie, I would smile and say something nice, but I’d definitely have my doubts about them.
+I mean, who doesn’t?
+If I met someone who said they didn’t like pie, I would smile and say something nice, but I’d have my doubts about them.

 OK.
-So now that we have that ground rule on the table, let’s talk about this tasty oatmeal pie crust.
-Because even though I love to eat pie, and I love my vegan pie crust, sometimes it’s nice to have a crust that’s a little different.
+So now that we have that ground rule on the table let’s talk about this tasty oatmeal pie crust.
+Because even though I love to eat pie, and I love my vegan pie crust, sometimes it’s nice to have a crust that’s a bit different.
 You can make a vegan graham cracker crust, but that requires having some graham crackers on hand.

 I may not always have graham crackers on hand, but I do always have oatmeal.
 Always.
 That’s just one more thing I love about this simple oatmeal crust recipe.